vikingeducation/assignment_rails_muscle_memory/README.md

 - Render navbar from a partial
 - See a listing of all articles ("index")
 - Request the edit article form ("edit")
+- Submit the edited article ("update")

 ### Pending

-- Submit the edited article ("update")
 - Delete an article ("delete")
+- Complete